Bailey-Horsley/nhs-data-project/README.md

 # NHS Healthcare Data Science Project

 This project is an independent data science exploration using synthetic healthcare data.
-The goal was to simulate a real-world healthcare analytics scenario — from designing a database to applying machine learning for insight generation.
+The goal was to simulate a real-world healthcare analytics scenario, from designing a database to applying machine learning for insight generation.

 ---